National information and online forms concerning Regulation (EU) 2016/1191.

 A multilingual standard form is a translation aid designed to help the receiving authority to understand a public document which is in a language not accepted by the receiving EU country.
 A multilingual standard form must always be issued and signed by an authority of the EU country where the public document is issued.
 Citizens can request the authority of the EU country that issues the public document (or another competent authority of that EU country) to issue a multilingual standard form to accompany the public document.

 Multilingual standard forms are not to be downloaded from the e-Justice Portal and filled in by citizens.
+The forms below are for the use of authorised national authorities only.

 An FAQ regarding the multilingual standard forms can be found here.